mschuene/stratege/README.md

 #### scope

-The (scope vars s) combinator limits the scope of the given vars to the application of s,
+The (scope vars s) combinator limits the scope of the given vars to the application of s, restoring the original vals for the vars after s succeeded.

 #### emit-bindings

-emit-bindings replaces the current node by [current-bindings current-node].
-Useful when you want to retain the bindings after the strategy is invoked.
+(emit-bindings) replaces the current node by [current-bindings current-node].
+Useful when you want to retain the bindings from one strategy invoked as a function.
+Takes an optional vector of keys as argument and limits the exposed bindings to these specified in the vector.

 ### put-bindings and update-bindings